python-semantic-release/python-semantic-release/docs/configuration.rst

 """"""""""""""""""""

 Specify the format to be used for the Git tag that will be added to the repo during a release invoked via :ref:`cmd-version`.
-The format string must include the mandatory format keys below, otherwise an exception will be thrown.
+The format string is a regular expression, which also must include the format keys below, otherwise an exception will be thrown.
 It *may* include any of the optional format keys, in which case the contents described will be formatted into the specified location in the Git tag that is created.

+For example, ``"(dev|stg|prod)-v{version}"`` is a valid ``tag_format`` matching tags such
+as:

+- ``dev-v1.2.3``
+- ``stg-v0.1.0-rc.1``
+- ``prod-v2.0.0+20230701``

-This format will also be used for parsing tags already present in the repository into semantic versions, so unexpected behaviour can occur if the tag format changes at some point in the repository's history.
+This format will also be used for parsing tags already present in the repository into semantic versions; therefore if the tag format changes at some point in the repository's history, historic versions that no longer match this pattern will not be considered as versions.

 ================ =========  ========
 Format Key       Mandatory  Contents